kiminseob/react-multi-checkbox-tree/README.md

 # react-multi-checkbox-tree

+react-multi-checkbox-tree is a component for multiple checkboxes.

-# Props
+## Props

-This document lists all props of SlideRule component.
+This document lists all props of MultiTree component.

-> Hint: Use suggestion/auto complete to find the props in your code editor.

-> The `ref` is forwarded to the root `div` element.

 | Name                 | Type                                      | Default      | Description |
 | -------------------- | ----------------------------------------- | ------------ | ----------- |